-The Fifth Ward Enrichment Program Incorporated (FWEP) is a youth leadership and development program for at-risk males, ages 12 - 19, located in one of Houston 's most economically depressed neighborhoods.
+The Urban Enrichment Institute - UEI (formerly the Fifth Ward Enrichment Program Incorporated -FWEP) is a youth leadership and development program for at-risk males, ages 12 - 19, located in one of Houston 's most economically depressed neighborhoods.

 The Fifth Ward is one of Houston’s more economically distressed neighborhoods and is greatly affected by the urban problems of gang violence, drug abuse, high teen pregnancy rates, school dropout and crime.
-The Fifth Ward Enrichment Program attempts to help participants redirect their energies into positive goals for the future rather than falling into the destructive path taken by many youth.
+The Urban Enrichment Institute - UEI (formerly the Fifth Ward Enrichment Program Incorporated -FWEP) attempts to help participants redirect their energies into positive goals for the future rather than falling into the destructive path taken by many youth.
 They are taught to value education, delay gratification, view life as sacred and set responsible priorities.
 Males acquire social and leadership skills through male role models, mentoring techniques, academic support and therapeutic activities.
 In addition, they learn the importance of respect and communication in their relationships with others, specifically women.